 But everything changes when survivors from the old regime surface, bent on reclaiming the city.
 With war on the horizon and his relationship with Annie changing fast, Lee must choose to kill the only family he has left or to betray everything he’s come to believe in.
 And Annie must decide whether to protect the boy she loves . . . or step up to be the champion her city needs.

-The action and adventure of Melissa de la Cruz’s latest fantasy novel will have you gleefully cancelling plans to stay home and read.
+The action and adventure of Melissa de la Cruz’s latest fantasy novel will have you gleefully turning off your phone to chill out and read.

 About the book: Caledon Holt is the Kingdom of Renovia’s deadliest weapon.
 No one alive can best him in brawn or brains, which is why he’s the Guild’s most dangerous member and the Queen’s one and only assassin.
 He’s also bound to the Queen by an impossible vow–to find the missing Deian Scrolls, the fount of all magical history and knowledge, stolen years ago by a nefarious sect called the Aphrasians.